openprocurement/openprocurement.relocation.api/docs/source/standard/transfer.rst

 :usedFor:
     string, auto-generated

-    Path to the object on which transfer was applied.
+    Path to the object to which `Transfer` was applied.